 Above all else, our staff always gives a warm welcome to solo travelers staying here.

-Travelling alone truly has its own unique charm.
+Traveling alone truly has its own unique charm.
 You can do things at your own pace without having to worry about bothering others.
 If you have a chance to visit Japan on your own, feel free to stay at Shima Onsen Kashiwaya Ryokan!

 If you interested in Japanese style Onsen, Please click here